gavinmdouglas/parallel_joblog_summary/README.md

                             --failed_cmds gzip_failed_cmds.txt
 ```

-The summary counts should not indicate that one job failed, which you can see in `gzip_failed_cmds.txt`.
+The summary counts should indicate that one job failed, which you can see in `gzip_failed_cmds.txt`.